 Entering the golden gate would lead you to another master of works of woodcarvings, a 55 windowed palace.
 The palace is best known for its fifty-five beautifully engraved windows.

-Today, the palace offers us the great wall paintings of the Malla era along with the best wood carving of Bhaktapur Durbar Square.
+Today, the palace offers us the great wall paintings of the Malla era along with the most immeasurable wood carving of Bhaktapur Durbar Square.

 Did you know that this 55 window palace once was used as the post office of the city?

 Even for the locals, there are some strict rules that need to be followed to enter there.
-Like taking off the shoes, prohibiting photography, not wearing leathers, and must leave each belonging right in front of the door like bags.
+Like taking off the shoes, prohibiting photography, not wearing leathers, and must leave each belonging like bags, right in front of the door.

 Therefore, only Hindu people could enter there.